MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 - **Infrastructure services:** Services that provide infrastructure support, like databases or caching layers, can also benefit from containerization.
 This helps in maintaining version consistency and facilitates easier scaling and management of these components.

-### Co-locating AI components with other workload components
+### Co-locate AI components with other workload components

 There are several good reasons to colocate your AI components with other workload components, but there are tradeoffs with doing so.
 Reasons that you might colocate are: